fire-breathing-rubber-lemons/cs207-FinalProject/docs/milestone1.md

 ### Interaction Theory

 In general the **pyad** package will work on an object oriented, class based approach similar to sklearn or other similar modules. **pyad** will contain a number of classes which can be instantiated - these will be classes such as `forwardmode`.
-The user will create a blank instance of the differentator object which will then persist.
-By design this will be a blank slate and there will not be a specific set of default inputs as each user may have a very different use case (differentating a single variable or multi-variable function for instance).
+The user will create a blank instance of the differentiator object which will then persist.
+By design this will be a blank slate and there will not be a specific set of default inputs as each user may have a very different use case (differentiating a single variable or multi-variable function for instance).

 Simplicity for the user will be important.
 The idea is not to expose each stage of the AD process to the user but allow the user to very quickly get a result and then provide useful tools (methods) for the user to interrogate the results such as return a graph of the trace.